Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 I’m an organic gardener and when I am looking for organic solutions to problems that I am encountering in my garden or among my houseplants, neem oil is frequently recommended.

 Neem oil is the oil that is obtained from the seeds or fruit of the neem tree.
-The oil is extracted from the seeds or fruit in either of two ways.
+The oil is extracted from the seeds or fruit in one of two ways.
 It can be pressed from them or extracted using solvents.
 Cold pressed neem oil is the preferred form for use in organic gardening.
 The oil resulting from extraction using solvents is inferior to the cold pressed oil.
 Neem oil can be red, yellow, golden, brown or greenish brown.
 It smells like a cross between garlic and peanuts.

 Neem oil is used for personal care, household use, on pets and as an insecticide and insect repellent.

 The neem tree is native to the Indian subcontinent including present day India, Pakistan, Bangladesh, Sri Lanka, Nepal and the Maldives.
 It is a drought tolerant evergreen that can reach a height of 66 feet.
 In the face of severe drought, the trees will drop their leaves.
 They survive dry conditions via their long roots which seek out sources of water underground.
 Neem trees grow best in areas with annual temperatures between 70⁰F and 90⁰F.
 They can tolerate higher temperatures.
 Low temperatures of 39⁰F will kill the trees.

 The flowers are white and arranged in panicles.
 Neem trees are self-pollinating because both male and female flowers exist on the same tree.
 The resulting fruit is oval and yellowish white.
 Each fruit contains two to three seeds.